AndryRafam/Hate-Speech-Detection/README.md

 ## WARNING !!!

-### Due to the nature of the study, it’s important to note that this dataset contains text that can be considered racist, sexist, homophobic, or generally offensive.
+### Due to the nature of the study, it’s important to note that the dataset contains text that can be considered racist, sexist, homophobic, or generally offensive.
 This is for educational purpose only.